FG-Unofficial-Developers-Guild/FGU-AmmoManager/README.md

 Ammo bundles (i.e. "Arrows (20)" ) are handled correctly, and ammo will only be removed from the inventory in batches of the number listed in the item's name (20 in this case).
 The remainder will stay ticked in the actions tab (future recoveries will not take into account the remainder from a previous recovery.
 For this reason, it is recommended you adjust the bundle amount in your inventory manually after a recovery, or you use ammo singles).

-An added house rule setting allows you to pick between 25%, 50% (default), 75%, and 100% arrow recovery.
+An added house rule setting allows you to pick between 25%, 50% (default), 75%, and 100% ammo recovery.

 ![Example](https://i.imgur.com/nmSlb1v.gif)